Cohomology of GKM Fiber Bundles: GKM Fiber Bundles

 We will refer to $\Gamma$ as $S_n$, and it will be clear from the context when $S_n$ is the graph, the vertex set, or the group of permutations.
 Figure~\ref{fig:k3s3}(b) shows the Cayley graph $(S_3,t)$.
-As a general convention throughout this paper, parallel edges have collinear labels.
+As a general convention throughout this paper, edges that are represented by parallel segments have collinear labels.
 For example, $\alpha(123,132) = \alpha(231,321) = x_2-x_3$.

 For the Grassmannian $\mathcal{G}r_{k}(\CC^n)$, the $T-$fixed point set is indexed by $k-$element subsets of $[n]$.
 A subset $I = \{ i_1, \ldots , i_k\}$ corresponds to the fixed $k-$dimensional subspace $V_I = \CC e_{i_1} \oplus \dotsb \oplus \CC e_{i_k} \; .$ Two vertices are joined by an edge if the intersection of their corresponding $k-$element subsets is a $(k-1)-$element subset.
 The resulting graph is the Johnson graph $J(n,k)$.
 If $I = (I\cap J ) \cup \{i\}$ and $J = (I\cap J ) \cup \{j\}$, then the value of the axial function on the edge $e$ from $I$ to $J$ is $\alpha_e = x_i -x_j$.
 In particular, when $k=1$ we get the complex projective space $\CC P^{n-1}$, and the associated graph is the complete graph $K_n$ with $n$ vertices.
 The complete graph $K_3$ is shown in Figure~\ref{fig:k3s3}(a).